PhotoModeler FAQ – Frequently Asked Questions

 Who uses PhotoModeler?

 PhotoModeler is used in a number of application areas where measurement and modeling of the real-world is required.
-These are accident reconstruction, forensics, film and game production, architectural modeling, engineering and scientific applications, manufacturing, archaeology, and surveying.
+These are manufacturing, accident reconstruction, forensics, marine fabrication, film and game production, architectural modeling, engineering and scientific applications, and surveying.

 Why use PhotoModeler?